x123/kdy-iss/docs/sail-handling.md

 6. Rig the spinnaker halyard.
 Make sure the halyard runs free (it tends to entangle itself around the mast or stays), and mount it to the head of the spinnaker, coming from starboard.
-7. Decide whether you want Figure Eight knots in your spinnaker sheets or not.
+7. Decide whether you want figure-of-eight stopper knots in your spinnaker sheets or not.

+    !!!
+Note

-   If you're having knots in, you're not losing the spinnaker, but it might start pulling you in directions you don't want to go to, and you might be unable to control it.
+        If you choose to have knots at the end of the spinnaker sheets, it will not be possible to fully depower the spinnaker, and it may start pulling you in directions you don't want to go.
 If you don't have knots, you'll lose the spinnaker (it'll not be pulling you anywhere), but continuing to sail with it will be difficult.
-   Therefore, racers tend to opt for knots, and cruisers as well as beginners on the spinnakers should not put knots in.
+Racers tend to opt for knots, and cruisers as well as beginners on the spinnakers should not put knots in.
 You can also factor in crew knowledge and wind conditions, personally I'd opt for knots in light-wind conditions, and no knots outside of racing in heavier wind.

 ## Hoisting the spinnnaker